-- 1 vanilla pod, or 1 tsp. vanilla essence
+- 1 whole vanilla pod (or 1 tsp. vanilla essence)

 - Add the double cream, sugar, milk, and vanilla to a small saucepan and bring to a gentle simmer.
 This will take around ten minutes, try not to heat it in a hurry, or you will spoil the flavours and the cream, instead keep stirring as the temperature increases.

 - When the mixture starts to foam, remove the pan from the heat.

 - Whilst the mixture is still hot, lift out the gelatine sheets from the dish of water, gently squeeze the water from them with your hands, and add them to the pan.

 - Stir the mixture, complete with gelatine as it cools, the gelatine will disperse, after stirring for a minute or two the gelatine should have dissolved completely.